 Treatments for children

 Children are not small adults and their bodies react differently to antibiotics.
 It is critical to establish the correct dose for children and confirm safety and effectiveness.
 Even though children are disproportionately affected by drug resistance, there has been little effort to make antibiotics available for them.
-To address this lack of treatments, GARDP is working with partners to evaluate the dosage and safety of the antibiotic fosfomycin for use in children.
+To address this lack of treatments, GARDP worked with partners in Kenya to evaluate the dosage and safety of the antibiotic fosfomycin for use in children.
+Results from the clinical trial indicated that a safe dose of fosfomycin can be used to treat babies with neonatal sepsis.

 Evaluating safety and effectiveness